CliMA/Oceananigans.jl/paper/paper.md

 scientific results.
 Future development plans include support for distributed parallelism with CUDA-aware MPI as well as topography.

-Widely-used ocean models include MITgcm [@Marshall1997] and MOM6 [@Adcroft2019]
-which focus on large-scale hydrostatic ocean modeling while ``Oceananigans.jl`` supports non-hydrostatic modeling (MITgcm supports non-hydrostatic simulations, however Oceananigans is much faster due to a more efficient pressure solver) with large eddy simulation.
+Some widely-used height coordinate ocean models include MITgcm [@Marshall1997] and MOM6 [@Adcroft2019] which focus on large-scale hydrostatic ocean modeling while ``Oceananigans.jl`` supports non-hydrostatic modeling (MITgcm supports non-hydrostatic simulations, however Oceananigans is much faster due to a more efficient pressure solver) with large eddy simulation.
 PALM [@Maronga2020] has been used to model and study large eddy simulations of atmospheric and oceanic boundary layers.
 Other codes such as dedalus [@Burns2020] can be used to model general partial differential equations, including the incompressible Navier-Stokes equations, and solve them using spectral methods.
 None of these other packages support GPU simulations.

 # Acknowledgements